jsdealy/akvsbk/README.md

-  real-world events involving an illicit aristocratic love affair and set out to write a book on that topic, but then found himself blending in a parallel narrative peopled with other characters whose concerns center more around the importance of marriage, family, and the meaning of life, probably because those were topics that were constantly on his mind anyway.
+  real-world events involving an illicit aristocratic love affair and set out to write a book on that topic, but then found himself blending in a parallel narrative peopled with a host of other characters whose lives only tangentially intersect with the infidelity story, and whose concerns center more around the importance of marriage, family, and the meaning of life, probably because those were topics that were constantly on Tolstoy's mind at the time apart from the initial conceit of the story.
   A lot of those costs seem specific to the legal and societal strictures binding marriage and divorce in 19th century Russia, but others are more universal.